-Courtyard garden ideas – 18 ways transform an enclosed space
+Courtyard garden ideas – 17 ways to design an elegant, enclosed space

-The best courtyard garden ideas rely on a good layout combined with the right planting – both key to designing a space that really works
+The best courtyard garden ideas rely on a good layout combined with the right planting – both key to creating a space that really works

 To get you started, we've rounded up the best courtyard garden ideas to help you maximize space in your garden.
 Along with our favorite small backyard ideas, these should provide all the design advice and inspiration you need for a beautiful courtyard garden.